Contract Termination Letter (Quebec)

 What to Include in Your Contract Termination Letter (Quebec)

-A comprehensive and legally valid Quebec contract termination letter must include the following key elements to be enforceable and to clearly establish the parties' rights and obligations upon termination:
+A thorough and legally valid Quebec contract termination letter must include the following key elements to be enforceable and to clearly establish the parties' rights and obligations upon termination:

 **Identification of Parties and Contract:** The full legal names and addresses of the party giving notice and the party receiving notice, and a precise identification of the contract being terminated including its title, date, and subject matter.
 Where the contract has been amended or extended, the termination letter should reference the complete contractual history.